USDOT-SDC-Archive/sdc-dot-web-microsite/README.md

 - Added a new Starter Kit page with links to the Data Analyst User Guide, Data Provider User Guide, and SDC Cost Estimator.
 - Revised language throughout the microsite to reflect operational status (removed “proof of concept”).
 Added “USDOT” in front of all instances of “Secure Data Commons” and replaced “portal” with “platform.”

+<strong>February 2019.
+SDC sdc-dot-web-microsite Release 2.1</strong><br/>
+What's New in Release 2.2:
+- Completely redesigned the microsite with new look and feel.
+- Updated main content on the microsite.
+- Updated to latest versions of the Data Analyst and Data Provider User Guides.

 <!---                           -->
 <!---     Usage Example         -->
 <!---                           -->